rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

 # Ansible Intermediate

-In this chapter you will continue to learn how to work with Ansible.
+In this chapter, you will continue to learn how to work with Ansible.

 ****

-**Objectives**: In this chapter you will learn how to:
+**Objectives**: In this chapter, you will learn how to:

 :heavy_check_mark: work with variables;
 :heavy_check_mark: use loops;